ispeakcomputer/Facebook_Delete_All_Posts_Selenium/README.md

 # Future Improvements

 Catch the "ElementNotVisibleException" exception and then look to hide a post from the time line.
-If the script fails again have it expand by clicking the "See more posts in 201?" button and then trying again.
+If the script fails again have it expand by clicking the "See more posts in 201?" button and then try again.
 That should fully automate this process.
 All and all the script worked to remove 7 years worth of posts with not much effort.
+I will try to expand on full automation if I ever get the chance again.
+I hope you find this useful.